Engine Fault Code P0420 – Symptoms, Causes, Fix

 Lastly, P0420 exhaust leak repairs can vary a lot depending on the fix you decide on.
 Welding can be free (or very close to it) if you have the tools and experience.
 At a repair shop it will probably be about $100-200 to weld the holes.
 Opting for a new exhaust can quickly add up to $500+ if you’re going with new parts.

-Engine diagnostic trouble code means: Catalyst system efficiency below threshold (bank 1).
+Catalyst system efficiency below threshold (bank 1)

 Yes, in most situations it’s safe to drive with P0420 present.
 It’s unlikely to cause any additional problems or reliability concerns.
 Use your judgement and error on the side of caution, though.